Context: Aleta, Shopify, and distributors

 Summary

-For Aleta, d-side solutions built a lean but complete B2B layer on top of Shopify: separate identities per distributor, server-side pricing, and operational discipline to survive schema changes and POSIX realities.
+For Aleta, d-side solutions built a lean but complete B2B layer on top of Shopify: separate identities per distributor, server-side pricing, and operational discipline to keep pace with Shopify schema changes.

 The same pattern — domain middleware + stable API + lightweight admin — applies to other brands that want to open their catalog to partners without sacrificing Shopify security.

 Running B2B distribution on Shopify and need a controlled partner API?
-Get in touch.
+Request a Shopify B2B API consultation.

 Luc Demierre